Project Reclaim

 5 easy mistakes to avoid when selling refinished furniture

-1. Bad Framing:
+1. Bad Photos:

 After all that hard work of upcycling a beautiful piece of furniture, this is the point where all that hard work can be easily undone.
 There’s nothing worse than a blurry, close up shot or a shot too far away that you’ll need a magnify glass to see it.